 Channel Islands Marine Preserve

-Channel Islands Marine Preserve is home to one of the most unique national parks in the world.
+Channel Islands Marine Preserve is home to one of the unique national parks in the world.
 The Preserve provides protection to its extraordinary natural and cultural resources so that nature can thrive, historic shipwrecks and artifacts remain respectfully in place, cultural connections remain strong, and careful public use and enjoyment can be sustained.